Women's boxing: Canada

 In 2023, women competed in boxing at the Canada Games for the first time.
 Talia Birch of Team Quebec and Emily Vigneault of Team Alberta won the first Canada Games gold medals for boxing in their divisions; Birch won in the 52-kg female division and Vigneault won in the 60-kg female division.
 Those were the only female divisions in boxing in the 2023 Canada Games.

 China

 In 2024, Ruru Yang Sheau-ru became Hong Kong's first woman professional boxer to win a world title, due to winning the Women's International Boxing Association super bantamweight belt by defeating Tanwarat Saengiamjit from Thailand.
 The match was held in Bangkok.

 Later that year, Chang Yuan defeated Turkish boxer Hatice Akbaş by 5–0 to win the gold medal in women's 54 kg boxing at the 2024 Summer Olympics, which made Chang the first Chinese female boxer to win a gold medal at any Olympics.

 Cuba

 In 2022 women became allowed to participate officially in the sport of boxing in Cuba, for the first time since they were banned from doing so during the Revolution of Fidel Castro in 1959.

+Cuba’s national school of boxing opened to women in January 2023.